-- Open the door and pull out switch (B) (with the symbol ♠) to one side of the storage compartment, in the driver's door $\Rightarrow$ page 107, fig. 78. - Then lock the vehicle.
+- Open the door and pull out switch (B) (with the symbol (k)) to one side of the storage compartment, in the driver's door

+⇒ page 108, fig. 79.

+- Then lock the vehicle.

-The LED on switch ( will light up when the interior monitor is disabled.
+The LED on switch () will light up when the interior monitor is disabled.
 The LED on the top of the driver's door trim will also light up for about 3 seconds.
 When the vehicle is locked, the LED on the top of the driver's door trim will flash rapidly for about 3 seconds.
-After about 30 seconds it flashes more slowly.
 The interior monitor is automatically enabled again the next time the vehicle is locked.

-The LED on switch will light up when the tow-away protection function is disabled.
+The LED on switch a will light up when the tow-away protection function is disabled.
 The LED on the top of the driver's door trim will also light up for about 3 seconds.
 When the vehicle is locked, the LED on the top of the driver's door trim will flash rapidly for about 3 seconds.
 The tow-away protection is automatically enabled again the next time the vehicle is locked.